 - You are taking any medicines, including drugs, supplements, or herbs you bought without a prescription

 During the week before your surgery:

-- You may be asked to stop taking medicines that make it hard for your blood to clot.
+- You may be asked to stop taking blood thinning medicines.
 These include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), warfarin (Coumadin), naprosyn (Aleve, Naproxen), and others.